CoDi: Conditional Diffusion Distillation for Higher-Fidelity and Faster Image Generation: Introduction

-In this paper, we introduce a new distillation approach for distilling a conditional diffusion model from a pre-trained unconditional diffusion one.
-Unlike the previous two-stage distillation procedure, our method only has a single stage that starts from the unconditional pretraining and ends with the distilled conditional diffusion model.
-In Figure~\ref{fig:sec1_teaser}, we show that our distilled model can predict high-quality results in $1-4$ sampling steps by using the hints from the given image conditions.
-This simplified learning eliminates the need for the original text-to-image data, a requirement in previous distillation procedures (\emph{i.e.}, those that first distill the unconditional text-to-image model) thereby making our method more practical.
-Additionally, our formulation avoids sacrificing the diffusion prior in the pre-trained model, that commonly occurs in the first stage of the finetuning-first procedure.
-Extensive experimental results show that our distilled model outperforms previous distillation methods in both visual quality and quantitative performance, when given the same sampling time.
+By design, our method eliminates the need for the original text-to-image data~\cite{schuhmann2022laion, schuhmann2021laion}, a requirement in previous distillation methods (\ie, those that first distill the unconditional text-to-image model), thereby making our method more practical.
+Additionally, our formulation avoids sacrificing the diffusion prior in the pre-trained model during finetuning, a common drawback in the first stage of the finetuning-first procedure.
+Our extensive experiments show that our CoDi outperforms previous distillation methods in both visual quality and quantitative metrics, particularly when operating under the same sampling time.

-Parameter-efficient distillation methods for conditional generation are a relatively understudied area.
-We demonstrate that our methodology enables a new parameter-efficient distillation mechanism.
-It can transform and accelerate an unconditional diffusion model for conditional tasks by incorporating a limited number of additional learnable parameters.
-In particular, our formulation allows the integration with various existing parameter-efficient tuning algorithms, including T2I-Adapter~\citep{mou2023t2i} and ControlNet~\citep{zhang2023adding}.
-Our distillation process learns to replicate diffusion priors for conditional tasks with few iterative refinements, using both the newly added learnable parameters of the conditional adapter and the frozen parameters of the original diffusion model.
+Parameter-efficient distillation methods are a relatively understudied area.
+We demonstrate that our method also enables a new \textbf{\underline{P}}arameter-\textbf{\underline{E}}fficient distillation paradigm (\textbf{PE-CoDi}).
+It can transform an unconditional diffusion model to conditional tasks by incorporating a small number of additional learnable parameters.
+Specifically, our formulation allows for integration with various existing parameter-efficient tuning algorithms, \eg, ControlNet~\citep{zhang2023adding}.
+We show that our distillation process that integrates the ControlNet adapter can efficiently preserve the generative prior in pretraining while adapting the model to new conditioned data.
 This new paradigm significantly improves the practicality of different conditional tasks.

+Our contributions are summarized as follows: \begin{itemize}[noitemsep] \item We propose a new method for image and image-text conditioned generation.
+It can derive a conditional diffusion model from pretrained text-to-image LDMs for generating high-quality results in only a few sampling steps. \item The proposed method's efficiency and effectiveness arise from a non-trivial consistency between the model's predictions at different time steps.
+Enforcing this consistency through learning enables the simultaneous reduction of required sampling steps and the integration of new conditions into the model. \item We introduce the first parameter-efficient distillation mechanism that can produce compelling results in just a few steps, while requiring only a small number of additional parameters compared with the pretrained LDMs. \end{itemize}